Portraying survivors of a cruel Swiss care system

 Michel Mischler and Willi Mischler

-Shortly after Michel Mischler’s birth in 1960, he was taken away from his parents by the Swiss authorities and placed in a children's home, where he would spend the next eleven years.
-The lack of attention shown to him by teachers, carers, and nuns, contributed to Michel's developmental problemsexternal link (link in French).
+Shortly after Michel Mischler’s birth in 1960, he was taken away from his parents by the Swiss authorities and placed in a children's home, where he would spend the next 11 years.
+The lack of attention shown to him by teachers, carers and nuns contributed to Michel's developmental problemsexternal link (link in French).
 In the home, he was subjected to physical and mental abuse.
 There were periods of incarceration and he was regularly insulted with phrases such as, "You are a good-for-nothing, you are nothing and you will get nowhere.”
 His brother, Willi Mischler reported he was subject to similar treatment and he witnessed others being treated in the same way by carers at the home, but the nuns at the home refuted the claims.

 Marianne Steiner